Recognition of Emotionally Disturbed Persons

 November 2019

 Underscored by events reported in the media, crisis situations involving emotionally disturbed persons (EDPs) can sometimes result in tragic outcomes.
-Consequently, increased awareness and the ability to determine if a person’s actions are the result of unlawful behaviour or the manifestation of emotional or mental illness is an essential skill for first response personnel.
+Consequently, increased awareness and the ability to determine if a person’s actions are the result of unlawful behaviour or the manifestation of emotional or mental health disorders is an essential skill for first response personnel.

 Recognition of Emotionally Disturbed Persons will review the broad categories of EDPs and provide recommended response strategies and approaches to deal with individuals in crisis.
 It is designed to build first responders’ confidence in dealing with EDPs they encounter in the field.